Shadow3677/Navtor/README.md

 # Snow White and the Dwarfs Party

-This document calculates the number of dwarfs wearing orange hats at Snow White's party.
+This document calculates the number of dwarfs wearing orange hats at party.

 ## Variables